-ESTIMATE gives a population-based estimate of the risk of death for hormone receptor-positive (HR+) breast cancer patients based on specific characteristics.
-Estimates are based on data obtained from the Surveillance, Epidemiology, and End Results (SEER) program.
-This tool should not be used to make risk predictions for individuals, but rather can be used to learn about mortality risks among given subgroups.
+ESTIMATE gives population-based estimates of the risk of death for hormone receptor-positive (HR+) and triple-negative (TNBC) breast cancer patients based on specific characteristics.
+Estimates are based on data from the Surveillance, Epidemiology, and End Results (SEER) program.
+This tool should not be used to make risk predictions for a given individual, but rather can be used to learn about mortality risks among given subgroups.
 For more information about this tool please visit the About section.

 Patients using this tool should consult their doctors.